diescake/igata/README.md

 ## Requirement

 - Node.js v8.xx
-  - Latest minor revision is recommended
+  - Possibly the latest version is also fine.

 ## Npm script